 If you’ve considered all these basic restraint factors with data and feel certain you can overcome them, there’s one more thing that requires your attention.
 Assess the economic aspect of adding ML to your business processes.
 Will the new approach pay off vs. the cost of investment?
 This includes expenses for collecting data, storing it, and cleaning irrelevant data; software development, deployment and maintenance; and the system’s integration with your workflow or internal processes.

-So, what should you do about machine learning now that you’re aware of its limitations?
+So, what should you do about it now that you’re aware of the obstacles of machine learning?
 It primarily depends on your budget and your business objectives.
 The advantages that ML offers along with the challenges it poses can’t be regarded as an unquestionable truth.
 It will always depend on how complex ML models are and what problems they will be trained to solve.
-Data sets and their quality play a key role in overcoming the processing limits.
+Data sets and their quality play a key role in overcoming the processing limits of machine learning.

-If you’ve got questions about machine learning or you’re not sure if it’s the appropriate choice for your startup or business, send us a message to talk about it.
+If you’ve got questions about the limitations of machine learning or you’re not sure if it’s the appropriate choice for your startup or business, send us a message to talk about it.
 Our team of ML developers will be happy to help assess the viability of any such solution.